 So I left my grandmas in Oxfordshire at 6am to drive home to Norfolk.
 He’d booked 2 nights in Prague with a flight leaving at 4pm, with a return timed perfectly before our return back to work.

 Our meal consisting of 2 main courses, 2 beers & 2 tonic waters came to the equivalent of £30.
-The food and drink in Prague is a bargain but if you’re conscious to steer away from tourist attractions and venture into the side streets, it also means there’s more traditional Czech food on offer.
+The food and drink in Prague is a bargain, but if you’re conscious of steering away from tourist attractions and venture into the side streets, it also means there’s more traditional Czech food on offer.

-On our first full day we wanted to focus on the sites, we visited a Jewish Cemetry, and Prague castle.
+On our first full day we wanted to focus on the sights.
+We visited a Jewish Cemetery, and Prague castle.
 Prague castle dates back to the 9th century and is the office of the President of the Czech Republic.
-To get to the castle we walked across Charles bridge and up to the castle, entry was free and so was entry to the cathedral but we paid a fee to walk to the top of the St Vitus Cathedral clock tower which is where we saw the best views across Prague.
+To get to the castle we walked across Charles bridge and up to the castle.
+Entry was free and so was entry to the cathedral, but we paid a fee to walk to the top of the St Vitus Cathedral clock tower which is where we had the best views across Prague.

-Due to the low prices of everything eating large meals at lunch was also very affordable as allowed to just dinner (breakfast was included in our hotel).
+Due to the low prices of everything, eating large meals at lunch was also very affordable as apposed to just dinner (breakfast was included in our hotel).

 Overall although our stay was short at three days and two nights, it was filled with history, good food and the best company.
 I would really recommend Prague for a city break and I’m sure Tom and I will be back.